James George Smith Neill: Indian Rebellion of 1857

 Early in 1857, Neill returned to the Indian subcontinent.
 Six weeks after his arrival came the news that all northern India was aflame with revolt (see the Indian rebellion of 1857).
 Neill acted promptly; he left Madras with his regiment at a moment's notice, and proceeded to Benares.
 As soon as he arrived on 3 June, he preemptively disbanded the local sepoy regiment.
 A regiment of Sikhs stationed at Varanasi, normally considered 'loyal', revolted.
 They fled after Neill's commanders shot at them, but returned to duty later.

 On 9 June, Neill set out for Allahabad, where a handful of Europeans still held out in the fort against the rebels.
 Neill ordered hanging of those suspected of being the mutineers.
 According to one of his officers, he also allowed troops under his command to summarily execute non-combatants without due process and burn their houses.
 His Sikh forces stationed at Jaunpur revolted upon seeing these atrocities.
 From 6 to 15 June his men forced their way under conditions of heat and of opposition.

 Allahabad was soon made the concentration of Henry Havelock's column.
 Neill then turned to the besieged city of Cawnpore.
 In retaliation for the Bibighar massacre of European civilians at Cawnpore, Neill and his troops indulged in indiscriminate atrocities.
 He personally executed many prisoners of war.
-In one episode, he compelled randomly rounded up Brahmins from Cawnpore, who had nothing to do with the massacre, to wash up the blood of the Bibighar victims from the floor, an act that presumably degraded them with loss of caste, while they were whipped till they collapsed with cat-o-nine-tails by young ensigns.
+In one episode, he compelled randomly rounded up Brahmins from Cawnpore, who had nothing to do with the massacre, to wash up the blood of the Bibighar victims from the floor, an act that presumably degraded them with loss of caste, while they were whipped until they collapsed with cat-o-nine-tails by young ensigns.
 They were then summarily executed by hanging.

 Meanwhile, Havelock, in spite of a succession of victories, had been compelled to fall back for lack of men; Neill criticized his superior's action.
 A second expedition had the same fate, and Neill himself was now attacked, though by his own exertions and Havelock's victory at Bithor (16 August) the tension on the communications was ended.
 Havelock's men returned to Cawnpore, and cholera broke out there, whereupon Neill again committed himself to criticisms, this time addressed to the commander-in-chief and to Outram, who was on the way with reinforcements.

 In spite of his acts of insubordination, Havelock gave his rival a brigade command in the final advance.
 The famous march from Cawnpore to Lucknow began on 18 September; on the 21st there was a sharp fight; on the 22nd incessant rain; on the 23rd intense heat.
 On the 23rd, the fighting opened with the assault on the Alum Bagh, Neill at the head of the leading brigade, exposing himself.
 The next day he was again heavily engaged, and on the 25th he led the attack on Lucknow itself.
-His men were entering the city when their commander was suddenly killed in action at Lucknow, shot in the head at Khas Bazaar.
+His men were entering the city when Neill was suddenly killed in action, shot in the head at Khas Bazaar.